KxSystems/docs/docs/basics/glossary.md

 ## Console

 Console refers to the source of messages to q and their responses that are typed in a q session.
+It is denoted by system handle `0`.

 ## Control word

 Control words `do`, `if`, and `while` interrupt the usual evaluation rules, e.g. by omitting expressions, terminating evaluation.

-:fontawesome-regular-hand-point-right:
+:fontawesome-solid-book-open:
 [Evaluation control](control.md)